Registration for the 2026 K12 Innovation Challenge is now closed.

 The top 12 finalist teams or individuals will receive a complimentary hotel stay for each team member (plus one chaperone) at the in-person competition.
 Finalists will be responsible for transportation costs to and from the event.

-Finalists will also receive mentorship and internship opportunities provided by Tallo.
+Finalists will also receive an opportunity to interview for a paid summer internship provided by Tallo.

 Important Dates